-[E.g. a declaration Real x is part of the type (also called interface), but import A is not.]
+[E.g. a declaration Real x is part of the type (also called interface) , but import A is not.]

 Definition 6.2.
 Class type or inheritance interface.
-The "essential" part of the public as nd protected declaration sections of a class that is needed to decide whether A can be used instead of В. The class type, also called inheritance interface, is needed when inheritance takes place, since then the he protected declarations have to be taken into account.
+The "essential" part of the public and protected declaration sections of a class that is needed to decide whether A can be used instead of B. The class type, also called inheritance interface, is needed when inheritance takes place, since then the protected declarations have to be taken into account.